 Run Voracity jobs from your tool's command-line (shell) option to prepare big data faster, and populate the DB tables or file formats your tool can directly ingest.

-You'll be using the same IRI software engines Voracity does: IRI FACT for extraction, IRI CoSort (or Hadoop) for sort/join/aggregate transformation, IRI FieldShield for data masking, and/or IRI RowGen for synthetic test data.
+You'll be using the same IRI software technologies Voracity does: IRI FACT for extraction, IRI CoSort (or Hadoop) for sort/join/aggregate transformation, IRI FieldShield for data masking, and/or IRI RowGen for synthetic test data.

-Contact your IRI or ADS representative and ask about CatFX templates for your ETL tool, along with available LiteSpeed Conversion services to port and test the more complex mappings.
+Contact your IRI or ADS representative and ask about CatFX templates for Voracity from your current ETL tool, along with any LiteSpeed Conversion services you need to help port and test the more complex mappings.

-Whether you're switching ETL platforms or just starting out in data integration, use Voracity to shrink time to deployment and time to deliver.
+Whether you're switching ETL platforms or just starting out in data integration, use Voracity to shrink time to deployment and time to information delivery.